hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 #### Basic Ordering

-This method has a second variation that can specify a basic row ordering by adding one or more column ordering parameters, as in:
+This method includes a variation that allows you to specify basic row ordering by adding one or more column ordering parameters, as shown below:

 ```java
 Employee example = new Employee();